cosc140-s22/cosc140-miniproj-ahmed_flo_gabby/README.md

 - Login to leave your own reviews

 ### Cool Features
 - Suggestions on searchbar on home page
 - Hashtag suggestions if you press # on the search bar
-- - Clickable tags.
+- Clickable tags.
 Click on a tag to only view items with that tag.
 Click it again to deselect it
 - Sort by name or rating.
 Filter by keyword or tags.
 Combine both sorting and searching, with preferences saved in sessions
 - Little dragon favicon on browser tab
 - Randomly generated unique profile pictures on navbar
 - Sliding Gallery Carousel on detail page
 - Scrollable map with loading screen on show page
 - Geocoding API used to get coordinates of locations for map.
 Locations stored in session to reduce API requests
+- Dragon icons for reviews
+- Login pages shows a random image.
+View random images from the [random/image](https://cosc140-miniproj-ahmedflogabby.ahmedkamran.repl.co/random/image) url

 ### Data Recovery